MS Nutritional Science - Prospective Students FAQ

 Are there prerequisites for courses and do I need to complete them before applying?

 Yes, there are prerequisites.
 All students are strongly advised to complete prerequisite classes prior to admission to the program.
-If you have not completed most of the following classes, your application will not receive serious consideration.- lower-division introductory nutrition (equivalent to SJSU NUFS 8)
+If you have not completed most of the following classes, your application will not receive serious consideration.
+You can check SJSU's course catalog for more information about each course.- lower-division introductory nutrition (equivalent to SJSU NUFS 8)

 - lower-division general chemistry (equivalent to SJSU CHEM 1A)